 Ciro gathered his sleeves around his hands to cover his skin, then flipped the distressed robot without actually touching it.
 He righted the short and squat thing back onto its wheels.
 Marked on its back were the words ‘CLEAN-BOT’ with the numbers Zero-Four-Two written under it in a clashing red font.
-Between the two was a silver crescent with three lines coming off the bottom—the same symbol on the lab coat he was wearing.
+Between the two was a logo of a half-circle with what resembled a closed eye in the middle—the same symbol on the lab coat he wore.

 “There we go.
 All better?”

 The cleaning robot let out a musical beep, spun around twice, and scurried down the hallway.
 It left a freshly polished streak as it vanished around a corner.
 Ciro stood up, a pain in his knees reminding him that he wasn’t as young as he used to be.

 Abuela cleared her throat.
 “Are you ready, dear?”